 Fixed Work, Effort-driven on

-The options will allow for setting a default that each task will be assigned when the task is entered.
+The project options will allow for setting a default that each task will be assigned when the task is entered.
 It should be noted that each task is different and unique.
 The default should be considered a starting point.
-The schedule developer should get to know the tasks and the work of the tasks and decide and reset the task type and effort-driven options on a task by task basis.
+The schedule developer should get to know the tasks and the work of the tasks and reset the task type and effort-driven options on a task by task basis.

-How to Set Schedule Options
+Setting Schedule Options

+Scheduling options are per project options which establish the defaults how a project will be scheduled.
+These options are unique per project and should be checked before entering tasks into a project schedule.
+These options also may be changed at any time over the life of the project schedule.

 To set the scheduling options:

-Click on File Options Schedule
+Click File Options Schedule

-Show scheduling messages: this option will give the scheduler error messages concerning scheduling inconsistencies.
+Show scheduling messages: gives the scheduler error messages concerning scheduling inconsistencies and warnings.

-Show assignment as: options are percentage or decimal.
+Show assignment units as a: options are percentage or decimal.
 This is user preference.
-It may be changed at any time with no effect to the schedule.
+It may be changed at any time without affecting the schedule.

-Scheduling options for this project: A specific project or the options may be retained for all projects.
+Scheduling options for this project: options that can be assigned to a specific project or all projects.

-New tasks created: Manually scheduled or automatic scheduled.
+New tasks created: manually scheduled or automatically scheduled.
 This is the default value and may be adjusted per task.

+Manually scheduled: tasks will be entered without a start or finish date and without task duration.
+All values are entered manually.

-Manually scheduled: Tasks will be entered with schedule dates and will not be subject to re-scheduling during tracking
+Auto scheduled: tasks will be entered with a default duration of 1 day and a start and finish date.

-Automatic scheduling: Task will be scheduled based on relationships and will be responsive to re-scheduling during tracking.

-Auto scheduled tasks scheduled on: Project state date or current date.
-If you are managing a year long project and you add a task, where should the task go?
+Auto scheduled tasks scheduled on: project state date or current date.
+If you are managing a long project it might be easier to change this option for all new tasks to start on the current date.

-Duration is entered in: Minutes, hours, days, weeks, months
+Duration is entered in: minutes, hours, days, weeks, months

-Work is entered in: Minutes, hours, days, weeks, months
+Work is entered in: minutes, hours, days, weeks, months

+Default task type: Fixed Units, Fixed Duration, or Fixed Work

 New tasks are effort driven: check for yes

+Update Manually Scheduled tasks when updating links: when tasks are manually scheduled should the project schedule successor tasks based on realtionship links

 TIP: it is a good idea within an organization to establish a standard for Duration and Work.
-When duration is discussed it will be easier for stakeholders to understand that duration always means hours or the value that works for the situation.
-If you have a 3 year project, you probably will not be planning it at the hour level so weeks might be the duration standard.
+When duration is discussed or appears on a report it will be easier for stakeholders to understand that duration always means hours or the value that works for the specific project.
+If you have a 3 year project, you probably will not be planning work at the hour level so weeks might be the duration standard.

-How to Set Display Options
+Setting Display and General Options

-The display options are options that will help the user interface with MS Project 2010 software.
-The options selected are options unique to each user and these options do not have an influence on the ability to create a project schedule.
+General options are options which affect how the installation of Project 2010 on a desktop will operate.
+Display options are options that will help the user interface with Project 2010 software.
+The options selected are unique to each user and are a personal preference.
+These options do not have an influence on the ability to create a project schedule.

-To access the Display options:
+To navigate to General options:

-Click on File Options General:
+Click File Options General

-In the Project view section, the user may select the default view for usage of MS Project 2010 and the date format for dates for reports and views (tables).
+In the Project view section, the user may select the default view for usage of Project 2010 and the date format for dates for reports and views (tables).

-More Display options are available at:
+To navigate to Display options:

-File Options Display:
+Click File Options Display

+These options refer to which elements should be viewed on the screen.
+These options will control which indicators are shown in the indicator column, currency values and if the Entry bar is visible or not.